Children in care

 - children’s services plans should have a requirement to address how agencies work together to support children in care and improves their educational experiences and outcomes

 - looked after children should be consulted in decisions regarding their education, and this should form part of the statutory review process

 - the Government should research practice in the best performing authorities and ensure that learning is applied by all authorities

 - A level results and university entrance by children in care should be monitored and there should be a statutory requirement for all universities to support care leavers

 - annual statistics and targets for school exclusions should include those for children in care.

 The government has taken forward many of these proposals in its recent implementation of the Care Matters reform programme.

-For more information on Barnardo’s policy work on looked after children please email Louise Bamfield, Assistant Director of Policy.
+For more information on Barnardo’s policy work on looked after children please email Lisa Davis Assistant Director VF Implementation for Care Leavers.